 Educational access is the provision of classroom accommodations, auxiliary aids and services to ensure equal educational opportunities for all students regardless of their disability.
-Any student who feels they may need an accommodation based on the impact of a disability should contact Disability and Testing Services at (216) 687-2015 or review their website here.
+Any student who feels he or she may need an accommodation based on the impact of a disability should contact the Office of Disability Services at (216) 687-2015.
+The Office is located in Main Classroom 147.
+Accommodations need to be requested in advance and will not be granted retroactively.